georgevsaliens/qubit-hardware-database/README.md

 ### Creating Visualizations

-The repository includes examples of various visualizations you can create:
+The repository includes examples of various visualizations you can create, all included in the "Qubit Database.ipynb" file:

 #### Basic Time Series Plots